Pandemic Orders and industry requirements are regularly updated

 - subsidized the vaccination

-Under legislation, only a significant reaction to the vaccine may be considered an injury.
+Under Victorian Worker's Compensation laws, only a significant reaction to the vaccine may be considered an injury.
 More significant reactions could include severe fever, blood clots, allergic reactions (anaphylaxis), seizure, or stroke.

-Workers will not be entitled to compensation if they suffer only mild symptoms due to the vaccine, such as feeling tired, headache, nausea, dizziness, or redness where the injection was given.
+Workers cannot be compensated if they suffer only mild symptoms due to the vaccine, such as feeling tired, headache, nausea, dizziness, or redness where the injection was given.